 ‘C’mon, Tess, leave her alone will ya!’
 Taïga looks gratefully at Tyler who wipes his forehead with a paint smeared hand.
 ‘She can keep watch!’

 ‘Is that a patrol car?’

 ‘I’m sorry.
 There’s no way I can let them catch me – my dad’s career would be over.’
-And off she runs, leaving Taïga trying to scramble back on her feet.
+Without looking back, she runs towards the safety of the trees, leaving Taïga trying to scramble back onto her feet.

-‘It’s a mistake!
+‘Ouch!
+It’s a mistake!
 I assure you I didn’t do anything!’

 ‘Then you were at the wrong place at the wrong moment, young lady!’
-The officer starts to recite the Miranda warnings ‘You have the right to remain silent…’
+The officer starts to recite the Miranda warnings, ‘You have the right to remain silent…’

 ‘Am I under arrest?’

 ‘It depends on how old you are.
 Just taking my precautions, now will you be quiet?’
 He continues reciting the Miranda warnings as the other officer panting approaches.

 Taïga knows it doesn’t matter what she says.
 With a lump in her throat, she acknowledges that she has understood and follows the policemen to the patrol car.